agentary-ai/agentary-js/README.md

   }
 ];

-for await (const chunk of session.generate({
+for await (const chunk of session.createResponse({
-  prompt: 'What is the weather in New York?', tools
+  messages: [{ role: 'user', content: 'What is the weather in New York?' }], tools
 })) {
   process.stdout.write(chunk.token);